locnnil/workshop/docs/how-to/debug-workshop-issues.rst

        golang-volatile/go:mod-cache mount is broken: /home/user/mod-cache does not exist

-Multiple warnings reporting one issue aren't stacked;
+Multiple warnings about the same problem aren't stacked;
-only their first and last occurrences are recorded.
+only their first and last occurrences are logged.
 You can suppress listed warnings with :command:`workshop okay` to ignore them:

 .. code-block:: console